DissectCyber/grow/PLAN.md

 #### Some of the Pi modules I will try to use
 ![IMG_1044](https://github.com/DissectCyber/grow/assets/149001389/05670624-3514-4777-a71a-25c17aff3293)
 #### This mat negates static shock and is safer for the electronics
+## 1/3/2024
+Add an image of the new sprouts
+### What I did (parts 1 through 10)
+---
+#### Part 0 - the epologue
+- This is gonna be more of a 'talking through my process' entry than the ones I have been doing.
+I wanted today to be focused on the coding of everything and setting it all up.
+This entry will also be a tool for Tyler to following along with as I'll write the steps I've taken today and the code that was implemented.
+Tyler, if you have not finished the Vim tutor please do so as the next steps will be much more difficult without the knowledge you will gain from that.
+- P.S.
+PLEASE use ChatGPT I would not have been able to do any of this without it.
+Ask it questions, tell it to rephrase the question if you don't understand it.
+It really is an mazing tool and is perfect for everything you may have questions for.
+---
+#### Part 1 - Installing resources
+- Today I installed pip, smbus2, and scd4x (in that order) - we will install more as we go along but I just want to get the co2 sensor started today
+- Also make sure that python3 is installed as well as vim obviously - Once again ChatGPT was helpful in this process.
+#### Part 2 - The script
+- This script is for the CO2 sensor but some parts may be used for the other sensors we want to add.
+- Firstly making sure you have the right imports such as scd4x, smbus2, time and others depending on you
+- Here is the code that ChatGPT helped write
+---
+- First import these below
+import smbus2
+import time
+from scd4x import SCD41
+---
+Then place this code in your file (your file must end in .py)

+    bus = smbus2.SMBus(1)  -# 1 for Raspberry Pi 3/4, 0 for Raspberry Pi 1/2/Zero

+    scd41 = SCD41(bus)

+    scd41.start_periodic_measurement()

+    while True:

+        co2_ppm = scd41.read_measurement()

+        if co2_ppm is not None:
+            print(f"CO2 Concentration: {co2_ppm} ppm")
+        else:
+            print("Failed to read CO2 data")

+        time.sleep(2)